-7986 Courses (Summer/Fall/Spring): Supervised Clinical Practice Experiences (SCPEs)
+7986 Courses (Fall/Spring/Summer): Supervised Clinical Practice Experiences (SCPEs)

-These courses include various sections that comprise core and elective clinical rotations.
-The core rotations required are family practice, general surgery, internal medicine, pediatrics, women's health, emergency medicine, and behavioral medicine.
-The core clinical rotations provide students with experience refining their skills in performing history and physical exams, ordering and interpreting laboratory/diagnostic tests, synthesizing information in establishing a diagnosis, and developing treatment plans for the diversity of patients in the various clinical settings.
-The elective rotations allow the student to develop skills in managing patients in a medical specialty/subspecialty of their choice with guidance from the PA Program.
-The students' rotations may include, but are not limited to, psychiatric/AODA, orthopedic, oncology, endocrinology, dermatology, OB/GYN, cardiology, rehab medicine, ENT, infectious disease, nephrology, occupational medicine, pain management, interventional radiology, international medicine, or multiple subspecialty medicine and surgical rotations.
+These courses include various sections that comprise core and elective clinical rotations (SCPEs).
+The core rotations required are Family Practice, Surgery, Internal Medicine, Pediatrics, Women's Health, Emergency Medicine, and Behavioral Medicine.
+The core clinical rotations provide students with experience refining their skills in performing history and physical exams, ordering and interpreting laboratory/diagnostic tests, synthesizing information in establishing a diagnosis, and developing treatment plans for diverse patients in various clinical settings.
+The elective rotations allow students to develop skills in managing patients in a medical specialty/subspecialty.
+The students' rotations may include but are not limited to orthopedics, oncology, hematology, endocrinology, dermatology, cardiology, ENT, infectious disease, nephrology, occupational medicine, pain management, interventional radiology, international medicine, or multiple subspecialty medicine and surgical rotations.
 The elective rotations are intended to offer the student a greater breadth and depth of clinical exposure in various specialties/subspecialties of medicine and surgery.
-The course syllabi outlines learning outcomes and objectives for each course.
+The course syllabi outline learning outcomes and objectives for each course.

-7887 Course (Summer/Fall/Spring): Summative Clinical Assessment 1, 2, 3
+7887 Course (Fall/Spring/Summer): Summative Clinical Assessment

-This course is a summative assessment course offered every semester of the clinical year which utilizes several evaluation tools throughout the clinical year to collectively provide a comprehensive appraisal of the student's eligibility for graduation readiness for clinical practice.
-The evaluations take place during the return to campus events.
-The student will complete case presentations based on actual patient encounters experienced during their clinical rotation as well as complete three comprehensive OSCEs.
-Each OSCE will include direct observation of the student with a standardized patient, which will allow for assessment of interpersonal skills, professionalism, as well as the student's ability to obtain a complete history and perform an accurate physical examination and provide patient education.
+This is a summative assessment course offered every semester of the clinical year.
+It utilizes several evaluation tools throughout the clinical year to collectively provide a comprehensive appraisal of the student's eligibility for graduation readiness for clinical practice.
+The evaluations occur during the return to campus events and also asynchronously while completing clinical rotations.
+The students will complete two case presentations based on actual patient encounters experienced during their clinical rotations.
+They will also complete three comprehensive OSCEs.
+Each OSCE will include direct observation of the student with a standardized patient, which will allow for assessment of interpersonal skills, professionalism, and the student's ability to obtain a complete history, perform an accurate physical examination, and provide patient education.
 The OSCE notes are graded to assess the students' assessment and treatment plans for the case.
-Lastly the student will complete a comprehensive multiple choice (summative) examination based on the NCCPA examination PANCE blueprint topics.
+The students will also participate in a book presentation, virtual reality SIM cases, goal setting/reflection activities, and other miscellaneous asynchronous activities to help in their clinical and professional development.
+The final component of the course includes several national standardized exams to assess PANCE readiness (PACKRAT I/II, PAEA End of Curriculum Exam).

-7997 Masters Research Capstone (MRC) Course (Summer/Fall/Spring)
+7997 Masters Research Capstone (MRC) Course (Fall/Spring/Summer)